mdn/content/files/en-us/learn/javascript/client-side_web_apis/browser_storage_limits_and_eviction_criteria/index.md

 In Firefox, when a site chooses to use persistent storage, the user is notified with a UI popup that their permission is requested.

-Safari and most Chromium-based browsers, such as Chrome or Edge, automatically handle the permission request, and do not show any prompts to the user.
+Safari and most Chromium-based browsers, such as Chrome or Edge, automatically approve or deny the request based on the user's history of interaction with the site and do not show any prompts to the user.

 Note that [research from the Chrome team](https://web.dev/persistent-storage/) shows that data is very rarely deleted by the browser.
 If a user visits a website regularly, there is very little chance that its stored data, even in best-effort mode, will get evicted by the browser.